-The estrone sulfate test, performed on plasma, milk, or urine, is another way to determine pregnancy.
+The estrone sulfate test, performed on plasma or urine, is another method to determine pregnancy.
 Between 15 and 20 days after conception, the level of estrone sulfate, a conjugated estrogen produced by the conceptus, increases substantially and stays increased throughout pregnancy.
-Higher concentrations of estrone sulfate have been reported in does carrying twins or triplets than those bearing a single fetus.
-Abortion, fetal death, or resorption causes the estrone sulfate level to drop; therefore, the test also is a useful measure of conceptus viability.
+Most commercial laboratories recommend waiting until 50–60 days gestation to test does to ensure accurate results.
+Higher concentrations of estrone sulfate have been reported in does carrying twins or triplets than in those bearing a single fetus.
+Abortion, fetal death, or embryonic resorption cause the estrone sulfate levels to drop; therefore, the test also is a useful measure of conceptus viability.

 Pregnancy-specific protein B (PSPB), also known as pregnancy-associated glycoprotein, is produced by the placenta and can be detected in serum or plasma of pregnant does via ELISA at least 25–30 days after breeding.
 Owners may choose to submit this test themselves after observing nonreturn to estrus in bred does.
 Concentrations of PSPB are reportedly lower in does carrying singletons versus multiples.
 Therefore, grouping does by PSPB levels may be useful when managing does in late gestation.
 However, because of the long half-life of PSPB, false positives may occur when fetal death has occurred within the last 15 days.